-Complex precursor [IrCl(COD)(IMes)] (IMes = 1,3-bis(2,4,6-trimethylphenyl)imidazole-2-ylidene; COD = cyclooctadiene) and co-substrate mtz were synthesized according to published methods (Kelly et al., 2008; Seefeld et al., 2008).
+Complex precursor [IrCl(COD)(IMes)] (IMes = 1,3-bis(2,4,6-trimethylphenyl)imidazole-2-ylidene;

+COD = cyclooctadiene) and co-substrate mtz were synthesized according to published methods (Kelly et al., 2008; Seefeld et al., 2008).
 Isoquinoline and methanol-d4 were purchased from Sigma-Aldrich and used as supplied.
-Para-hydrogen (p-H2) was produced with an inhouse designed generator (Cryoworld B.V., The Netherlands) consisting of a 2 L vessel embedded in a liquid nitrogen bath.
-Normal hydrogen (purity 5.0) at 40 bar was cooled down to 77 K in the presence of 100 ml of 4-8 MESH charcoal (Sigma-Aldrich).
-The resulting 51% p-H2 was transferred into an aluminum cylinder (Nitrous Oxides Systems, Holley Performance Products, USA) (Feng et al., 2012) and connected to a setup for gas-liquid reactions (Eshuis et al., 2015), as sketched in
+Parahydrogen (p- $H_2$ ) was produced with an in-house-designed generator (Cryoworld B.V., the Netherlands) consisting of a 2 L vessel embedded in a liquid nitrogen bath.
+Normal hydrogen (purity 5.0) at 40 bar was cooled down to 77 K in the presence of 100 mL of 4-8 MESH charcoal (Sigma-Aldrich).
+The resulting 51 % p- $H_2$ was transferred into an aluminum cylinder (Nitrous Oxides Systems, Holley Performance Products, USA) (Feng et al., 2012) and connected to a set-up for gas-liquid reactions (Eshuis et al., 2015), as sketched in Appendix A.

-80 Appendix A.

-2.2 Sample preparation and setup
+2.2 Sample preparation and set-up

-[IrCl(COD)(IMes)], mtz and isoquinoline were mixed to a final concentration of 0.8 mM, 15 mM and 50 $\mu$ M in methanol-d4, respectively.
+[IrCl(COD)(IMes)], mtz and isoquinoline were mixed to final concentrations of 0.8 mM, 15 mM and 50 $\mu$ M in methanol-d4, respectively.
 The solution was transferred into a 5 mm quick pressure valve (QPV) NMR tube (Wilmad-LabGlass).
-This tube was sealed with an in-house built headpiece to which three PEEK tube lines are connected (see Appendix A).
-Nitrogen

-85 gas was passed through the solution to remove dissolved oxygen, after which [IrCl(COD)(IMes)] was hydrogenated (activated) by bubbling p-H2 through the solution for 1.5 seconds every two minutes for approximately 30 minutes.
+This tube was sealed with an in-house-built head-piece to which three PEEK tube lines are connected (see Appendix A).
+Nitrogen gas was passed through the solution to remove dissolved oxygen, after which [IrCl(COD)(IMes)] was hydrogenated (activated) by bubbling p-H2 through the solution for 1.5 s every 2 min for approximately 30 min.